 Your attention-grabbing statement is a sentence or two that communicates how you can help the prospect.
 This is delivered right at the beginning of the call and is not only designed to grab their attention, but also communicate what angle you are coming from.

 In this how to write a cold call script sales methodology, we want you to use this attention-grabbing statement where other salespeople will typically talk about their company or product.
-By making this small change, you will see an immediate improvement in how calls start out.
+By making this small change, you will see an immediate improvement in how calls start.

 Disqualify Statement

-The next section in how to write a cold call script is completely optionally and that is to deliver a disqualify statement.
-This is a soft statement that expresses doubt on whether or not the prospect needs or fits with what you have to offer.
+The next section on how to write a cold call script is completely optional, and that is to deliver a disqualifying statement.
+This is a soft statement that expresses doubt about whether the prospect needs or fits what you have to offer.

-This may sound a little counterintuitive, but keep in mind that you are expressing doubt, not a confirmation that they do not fit.
-The purpose of this sales tactic is that it will help to disarm the sales prospect and may even create a little curiosity.
+This may sound a little counterintuitive, but keep in mind that you are expressing doubt, not confirming that they do not fit.
+The purpose of this sales tactic is to help disarm the sales prospect and may even create a little curiosity.

 Qualifying Questions

 The main central section of the script and foundational piece of the sales methodology is to ask some qualifying questions.
-These are going to be some questions that try to determine how things are going on the prospect’s side in the areas that you can help.
+These questions will try to determine how things are going on the prospect’s side in the areas that you can help.

-These questions are going to be very helpful to your cold call because they are going to provide an opportunity for you to get the prospect more engaged and contribute to the conversation.
+These questions will be very helpful to your cold call because they will provide an opportunity for you to engage the prospect more and contribute to the conversation.
 They will also allow you to sound more like a consultant and less like a salesperson.

 Common Pain Examples

-The next section of your script can be a placeholder for you to share some examples of common problems that you help to fix.
-If you did not uncover any of these when you asked some questions, just give them some examples and see if they can relate.
+The next section of your script can be a placeholder for you to share some examples of common problems you help fix.
+If you did not uncover any of these when you asked some questions, give them examples and see if they can relate.

 Building Interest Points

-You don’t need to build enough interest to get the prospect to buy your product on a cold call.
-But you do need to build enough interest so that you can get the prospect to agree to move to the next step in your sales process.
+You don’t need to build enough interest to get the prospect to buy your product on a cold call, but you do need to build enough interest to get the prospect to agree to move to the next step in your sales process.

 Close

-Every script should include details around what you are trying to close for.
+Every script should include details about what you are trying to close for.

 SalesScripter can help you with how to write a cold call script.